Children’s Dental Emergencies

 When your child experiences any dental emergency, seek dental attention immediately.

-At Norlane Dental Surgery, we understand that many children are scared to go to the dentist.
+At Norlane Dental Aesthetics and Implants, we understand that many children are scared to go to the dentist.
 Our goal is to make our young patients feel safe and relaxed during their visit.

 If you have a feeling that your child is suffering from toothache or other dental emergencies, please contact your Norlane dentist to schedule treatment as soon as possible.